scrabbletank/farhome-rules/rulesdoc.md

 Each point of Charisma adds a die to your Divine spellcasting rolls.

 ## Proficiency
 Proficiency is a measure of how capable your character is at a given skill or task.
 Every skill, weapon type, spell school, tool, and attribute save have their own proficiency values which can be increased as your character grows.
-With the exception of spell schools or attribute saves, there is no limit on how many skills you can be proficient in.
+With the exception of spell schools, there is no limit on how many skills you can be proficient in.

-When making a roll for something you are proficient in, you replace a normal die with a proficient die for every point of proficiency.
-If you have no normal dice to improve this way the remaining proficiency has no effect.
-If you have expertise in a skill you add superior dice instead of proficient.
+Some feats or abilities grant you expertise in a specific skill.
+When rolling a skill you have expertise in you may reroll 3 dice, taking the new values.

 ### Skills